• Deutsch

 What is a User Agent and Why Would You Change It?

 A User Agent (UA) is a string of text your browser includes with every HTTP request.
-This string serves as a form of browser identification for the web server, providing a clear user agent definition by detailing your browser, its version, and your operating system.
+It identifies your browser, its version, and your operating system to the web server.

 For example, a common UA string looks like this: